 Additionally, I've tutored various forms of essay writing (persuasive, creative, expository) through the previously-mentioned age ranges and I've taught math ranging from basic arithmetic to algebra.

 NOTE: While I will currently tutor math on a case-by-case basis, my primary focus right now is ELA.

 Find a teacher that gets you and is willing to help you evolve as a person and as a student.
 We don't all "click" with every teacher we have.
 But in tutoring, you can be more selective.
-Particularly in writing (my area of expertise), you want someone with whom you can have enlightening conversations.
+Particularly in writing/literary analysis (my area of expertise), you want someone with whom you can have enlightening conversations.
 Find a plan and a teaching style that meets your goals and that works for you.

 I'd say think through these three questions: